• Pearl

 The philosopher, Sir Roger Scruton, the darling of contemporary conservative politics died on 12 January 2020 aged 75.
 Tony Abbott is reported to have said that if John Locke is the father of western political conservatism, Roger Scruton is its contemporary intellectual son.
 However, from their words and actions, it appears Tony Abbott and presumably his fellow right-wing fanatics never read, or perhaps understood, much that Scruton wrote or thought.

-January 8, 2021
+January 9, 2021

 EU/China investment deal splits the West?

-At a time when the United States and China are distancing themselves from each others economies, especially in the area of investment and high tech, while at the same time doing their best to undermine the global system for trade and investment, it may seem curious that on 30 December the EU and China concluded an in principle grand-daddy investment deal: that is, the China-EU Comprehensive Agreement on Investment.
+At a time when the United States and China are distancing themselves from each other’s economies, especially in the area of investment and high tech, while at the same time doing their best to undermine the global system for trade and investment, it may seem curious that on 30 December the EU and China concluded an ‘in principle’ grand-daddy investment deal: that is, the China-EU Comprehensive Agreement on Investment.

-November 20, 2018
+November 21, 2018

 WILLIAM GRIMM.
 The Catholic Church's one foundation (UCA News).